vele616/monorepo/packages/jobboard/website/content/jobs/director-digital-marketing-operations-fully-remote-europe-aiven-GQUSr.md

 ---
-title: "Director, Digital Marketing Operations (fully remote Europe)"
+title: "Digital Marketing Operations Director"
 location: "United Kingdom"
 host: "https://apply.workable.com/aiven/"
 companyName: "Aiven"
 url: "https://apply.workable.com/aiven/j/80BBCB1451/"
 applyUrl: "https://apply.workable.com/aiven/j/80BBCB1451/apply/"
 timestamp: 1615420800000
-hashtags: "#marketing,#operations,#content,#css,#management,#office,#scrum"
+hashtags: "#marketing,#operations,#management,#content,#css,#office,#scrum"
 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/aiven"
 companyWebsite: "https://aiven.io/"
-summary: "If you have you are a leader with proven experience in growing and leading a diverse group of professionals, consider applying to Aiven's job post for a new director."
+summary: "If you have you are a leader with proven experience in growing and leading a diverse group of professionals, consider applying to Aiven's job post for a new Digital Marketing Operations Director."
 summaryBackup: "To apply as a director at Aiven, you preferably need to have some knowledge of: #marketing, #operations, #content."
-featured: 20
+featured: 5
 ---

 ## Description